Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Numerical Applications

 \subsubsection{Partial Observation Regime}

-We exploit the proposed contrast function, and the corresponding approximate log-likelihood, under the partial observation regime where only the smooth component $\{X_{t_i}\}$ is observed.
+We use the proposed contrast function, and the corresponding approximate log-likelihood, under the partial observation regime where only the smooth component $\{X_{t_i}\}$ is observed.
 In particular, we compute maximum likelihood estimators (MLEs) based upon a closed-form marginal likelihood constructed from the Gaussian approximation corresponding to the contrast function $\ell_{p, n}^{\, (\mrm{I})} (\theta)$ for $p=2, 3$.
 To be precise, we use the high-order expansions for the mean and the variance, but do not make use of the Taylor expansions for the inverse of the covariance and of its log-determinant, so that we obtain quantities that correspond to proper density functions.
 Here, we mention that due to the structure of the FHN model, the obtained one-step Gaussian approximation corresponding to the developed contrast function for $p=2, 3$ is a linear Gaussian model w.r.t.~the hidden component $Y_{t_i}$ given the observation $X_{t_i}$.
 Thus, one can make use of the Kalman Filter (KF) and calculate the marginal likelihood of the partial observations.
-For instance, see \cite{igu:23} where a marginal likelihood is built upon KF for the $q$-GLE model belonging in the class (\ref{eq:hypo-II}).
-We provide the details of the Gaussian approximation and the marginal likelihood for the FHN model in Appendix \ref{appendix:KF}.
+See e.g.~\cite{igu:23} where a marginal likelihood is built upon KF for the $q$-GLE model belonging in class (\ref{eq:hypo-II}).
+We provide the details of the Gaussian approximation and the marginal likelihood for the FHN model in Section \ref{appendix:KF} of the Supplementary Material.
 Then, the MLE for partial observation is defined as: